ohsoweird/vrnd-course3-maze/README.md

 ## Installation

-Download the GitHub repository and open the project with Unity.
+Download the GitHub repository and open the project with Unity from http://unity3d.com/

 This project has been developed with: Unity version 5.5.0f3 (38b4efef76f0)